Reading-eScience-Centre/coverage-restapi/spec.md

 resource that includes all necessary data.

 A server may offer support for such client preferences but it does not have to.
-The recommended way to offer such functionality is described below.
+The recommended way to offer such functionality is described in the following subsection.

+### 6.1. `Prefer` header method for embedding data

+**Recommendation:** If a resource should support the optional embedding of certain data, then the `Prefer` header defined in [RFC7240](https://tools.ietf.org/html/rfc7240) and the [`include`](http://www.w3.org/TR/ldp/#prefer-parameters) parameter of the `return` preference defined in [LDP](http://www.w3.org/TR/ldp/) should be used for that purpose.

-#### Example of asking a server to preferably embed certain data
+**Example of asking a server to preferably embed certain data:**
 ```sh
 $ curl http://example.com/coveragecollection